-Background: The 2023-2033 Impact Fee Analysis (DRAFT) recommends constructing a secondary water tower to meet the projected water demand of residents based on future growth projections.
+Background: The Water Impact Fee Report 2023-2033 t recommends constructing a secondary water tower to meet the projected water demand of residents based on future growth projections.

 An Elevated storage tank within the Parker water distribution system is required by TCEQ to maintain system pressure.
 The Parker secondary elevated storage tank is expected to be sized to meet the maximum hourly demand working in conjunction with the pump stations, while maintaining system pressures.